Mecklenburg County Board of Elections discusses early voting plan

 The board is balancing the growth of the county with the staffing of poll workers, and voting machines.
 So far there’s a map of 48 possible precincts.
 There were 24 early voting sites in the 2022 general election.

-“We’ve gone to the point where we’re going to storefronts and commercial sites and real estate, and we’re trying to get into some of those places, so that we can make it convenient for the voter,” Dickerson said.
+“We’ve gone to the point where we’re going to storefronts and commercial sites and real estate, and we’re trying to get into some of those places, so that we can make it convenient for the voter,” Dickerson says.

 Some voters at the meeting said they want to see the county prioritize locations near public transit and colleges.

-It is important for voting polling places to be accessible to everyone, whether or not they have transportation or use mass transportation.
-Joyce Gottlieb, Mecklenburg County Voter said.
+“It is important for voting polling places to be accessible to everyone, whether or not they have transportation or use mass transportation,” says Mecklenburg County voter Joyce Gottlieb.

-The board must unanimously approve a plan for the voting sites or it will get deferred to the state board of elections to decide the early voting plan.
+The board must unanimously approve a plan for the voting sites or it will get deferred to the State Board of Elections to decide the early voting plan.
 The board will meet again on June 23rd for a vote.